Jtin25/Local-Climate-Zone/README.md

 Due to the homogeneity of building height in Denton County, this approach simply used a 100-meter grid as opposed to performing a spatial autocorrelation analysis.

 # Evaluation
 150 samples were generated using stratified random sampling.
 Each of the LCZ has at least 10 samples.
-High resolution satellite imagery was used to build the groundtruth.
+High resolution satellite imagery was used to determine the groundtruth.

 The overall accuracy is 82% and the kappa coefficient is 0.78.
 Below is the confusion matrix: